 Thanks to Bitcoin’s large market cap, notoriety, and widespread popularity, it's one of the strongest cryptocurrencies to invest in if you’re looking to get into cryptos.
 That being said, like all other altcoins, since there is no regulatory oversight for BTC, investing in cryptocurrency of any shape or form comes with a much higher risk than other securities.
 As Elon Musk's recent tweets about Bitcoin have illustrated, the market is susceptible to hype and fluctuations in a way other investment options aren't.
 It's important to keep in mind that the actions of influential investors can positively and negatively impact even the reigning king of cryptos.

 Within that network, the actual cryptocurrency at the heart of Ethereum is known as Ether (ETH).
-Similar to BTC, ETH uses blockchains and mining in order to continually generate and solve more difficult computations.
+Similar to BTC, ETH uses blockchains and mining to continually generate and solve more difficult computations.
 However, unlike BTC, ETH validates these transactions at a rate of 15 seconds instead of every 10 minutes.

 As a result of so many users actively developing decentralized applications using Ethereum, it’s unlikely that Ethereum will disappear any time soon.
 That being said, a hack in the past did show that Ethereum wasn’t as secure as some users thought when the rollout of decentralized autonomous organizations (DAOs), which were intended to help automate some transactions on the platform.